Linux Piping and Redirection Explained

 11. How to Switching from Windows to Linux - A Complete Guide

-Every program which is run on the command line has three data streams and piping and redirection can be used to connect these streams between programs and files to direct data in interesting and useful ways.
+Every program run on the command line has three data streams, and piping and redirection can connect these streams between programs and files to direct data in interesting and useful ways.

 The three data streams are: